 - Your most important duty is to get the groom to the ceremony on time.
 This means at least half an hour before the ceremony is due to begin.
-Unlike the bride, the groom does not traditionally arrive in a fancy car – getting there is the important bit.
+Unlike the bride, the groom is not expected to arrive in a fancy car – getting there is the important bit.

-- Before the ceremony begins you should take your place on the right hand side of the aisle, front row, next to the groom.
-Generally you can expect the ushers to help guests to find their places.
+- Before the ceremony begins, take your place on the right hand side of the aisle, front row, next to the groom.
+The ushers will help guests to find their places.
 Your job is to look after the groom.

-- You will usually be asked to look after the couple’s wedding rings and produce them at the appropriate moment in the ceremony.
+- You will usually be asked to look after the couple’s wedding rings and produce them at the right moment in the ceremony.

 - After the ceremony it is traditional for you to escort the chief bridesmaid down the aisle.

 - If there is a Master of Ceremonies at the wedding, you can expect him to marshal guests to the right place at the right time.
 If not, it’s down to you and the ushers.
-For example you might need to gather up guests as they enjoy drinks at the start of the reception, and encourage them to join a receiving line.
-If formal photographs are taking place, you might need to help the photographer to find the appropriate groups of people.
+For example, you might need to gather up guests as they enjoy drinks at the start of the reception, and encourage them to join a receiving line.
+If formal photographs are taking place, you might need to help the photographer to find certain groups of people.

 - After the bride and groom have had their first dance, you are expected to dance with the chief bridesmaid.
 (If there is no “chief” bridesmaid, feel free to take your pick!)

-- You should be one of the last people to leave the reception and it’s a good idea to help people get home safely, helping with ordering taxis and so on.
+- You should be one of the last people to leave the reception.
+It’s a good idea to help people get home safely, helping with ordering taxis and so on.